John Mellencamp: 1976–1982: Performing as Johnny Cougar and John Cougar

 After 18 months of traveling between Indiana and New York City in 1974 and 1975, Mellencamp met Tony DeFries of MainMan Management, who was receptive to his music and image.
 DeFries insisted that Mellencamp's first album, Chestnut Street Incident, a collection of cover versions and some original songs, be released under the stage name "Johnny Cougar", claiming that the name "Mellencamp" was too hard to market.
 Mellencamp reluctantly agreed, but the album was a commercial failure, selling only 12,000 copies.

 Mellencamp recorded The Kid Inside, the follow-up to Chestnut Street Incident, in 1977.
-However, DeFries eventually decided against releasing the album, and Mellencamp was dropped from MCA records (DeFries finally released The Kid Inside in early 1983, after Mellencamp achieved stardom).
+DeFries eventually decided against releasing the album, and Mellencamp was dropped from MCA records (DeFries finally released The Kid Inside in early 1983, after Mellencamp achieved stardom).
 Mellencamp drew interest from Rod Stewart's manager, Billy Gaff, after parting ways with DeFries and was signed onto the small Riva Records label.
 At Gaff's request, Mellencamp moved to London, England, for nearly a year to record, promote, and tour behind 1978's A Biography.
-The record wasn't released in the United States, but it yielded a top-five hit in Australia with "I Need a Lover."
+The record was not released in the United States, but it yielded a top-five hit in Australia with "I Need a Lover."
 Riva Records added "I Need a Lover" to Mellencamp's next album released in the United States, 1979's John Cougar, where the song became a No. 28 single in late 1979.
 Pat Benatar recorded "I Need a Lover" on her debut album In the Heat of the Night.

 In 1980, Mellencamp returned with the Steve Cropper-produced Nothin' Matters and What If It Did, which yielded two Top 40 singles – "This Time" (No. 27) and "Ain't Even Done With the Night" (No. 17).
 "The singles were stupid little pop songs," he told Record Magazine in 1983.

-In 1982, Mellencamp released his breakthrough album, American Fool, which contained the singles "Hurts So Good," an uptempo rock tune that spent four weeks at No. 2 and 16 weeks in the top 10, and "Jack & Diane," which was a No. 1 hit for four weeks.
-A third single, "Hand to Hold on To," made it to No. 19.
+In 1982, Mellencamp released his breakthrough album, American Fool, which contained the singles "Hurts So Good", an uptempo rock tune that spent four weeks at No. 2 and 16 weeks in the top 10, and "Jack & Diane", which was a No. 1 hit for four weeks.
+A third single, "Hand to Hold on To", made it to No. 19.
 "Hurts So Good" went on to win the Grammy Award for Best Male Rock Vocal Performance at the 25th Grammys.